 • Bat nose: The nosed was made using a paper cup that was cut in half, painted black and a pink button glued on to it.

-These bat wings would be a perfect way to recycle a broken black (or multicoloured) umbrella too!
+This umbrella bat wing costume is a perfect way to recycle a broken black (or multicoloured) umbrella too!

 More Halloween Activities